PS4 Hard Drive Failure? | Reasons, Symptoms and Solutions

 Sometimes PS4 hard drive doesn’t make any noise, and it works fine for a while before freezing.
 This is probably because of the existence of bad sectors.
 You can fix that only by connecting your PS4 hard drive to a PC, and perform a CHKDSK operation on your drive.
 If that doesn’t work, go and perform a FULL format operation and it should do the job perfectly.

 Note that just because you’re experiencing system problems doesn’t mean you have a dead or dying hard drive.
-It’s important to do some basic troubleshooting to detect if your PS4 hard drive is actually the problem.
+It’s important to do some basic troubleshooting to detect if your PS4 hard drive is actually the source of problem.

 But what if PS4 hard drive fails due to a mechanical reason and it gives noise?